 - organize a webinar series,

-- provide a report on effective practices, and
+- provide a report on effective practices, and present at CIT.

 Virtual & Alternative Labs Initiative